IndiePass/indiepass-android/README.md

 ## Current functionality:

 - Login with your domain, discover indieauth, micropub and microsub endpoints.
-  The microsub endpoint is currently optional
+  The microsub endpoint is optional so you can simply use this as a micropub client too.
 - Post a note or article with tags and picture (currently scaled to 1000x750)
+- Read channels and basic items in it (no paging yet)

 ## iOS